 The Regional Arts Development Fund (RADF) is a Queensland Government partnership, through Arts Queensland and TRC to support local arts and culture.
 It enables professional and emerging artists and arts practitioners living in regional Queensland to receive support for a wide range of arts and cultural projects.

-We manage the local RADF program through a RADF Committee, with out-of round grants and two major funding rounds available each year.
+We manage the local RADF program through a RADF Committee, with out-of round grants, quick response grants for training and professional development opportunities, and two major funding rounds available each year.

 How to apply